The Best Anime Streaming Sites for 2023: Free & Paid

 Aniorb has a simple layout, and it’s easy to see that this streaming site was clearly made by anime fans.

-There’s no fees to watch anything on Aniorb, and searching for anime to stream is simple with the search bar at the top of the screen. e are no fees to watch shows.
-On the left sidebar, you can filter by recently added, or one of almost 40 different genres of anime.
+On the left sidebar, you can filter by recently added or one of almost 40 different genres of anime.
 You can even create your own list and add anime you want to watch to your list.
 That makes it easy to build up a list of shows to watch when you have time.

 Aniorb